Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 ## Capabilities of an Excel add-in

-An Excel add-in can add custom ribbon buttons or menu commands, insert task panes, open dialog boxes, and even embed rich, web-based objects such as charts or interactive visualizations within a worksheet, as shown in the following screenshots.
+In addition to interacting with the data in the workbook where it runs, an Excel add-in can add custom ribbon buttons or menu commands, insert task panes, open dialog boxes, and even embed rich, web-based objects such as charts or interactive visualizations within a worksheet, as shown in the following screenshots.
 For more detailed information about each of these capabilities, see [Extend Excel functionality](excel-add-ins-extend-excel.md?product=excel).

 **Custom ribbon buttons**: